Line Balancing in Manufacturing Defined

 1. Calculate takt time

 Since the goal of line balancing is to match the production rate to takt time, being aware of your takt time is essential.
-Takt time cannot be measured with a stopwatch.
-It needs to be calculated with a formula.
+Tulip offers an out-of-the box Takt Time App and Takt Time Dashboard that make calculating and tracking takt time a seamless part of your production process.

 2. Perform time studies